Zequez/logseq-vault/pages/Storyworlds.md

 		- Why would I create this?
 		- How is this serving me?
 	- Creating Responsible Stories is a skill
-	- Even if our purpose for landing on a situation were unconscious, -
+	- Even if our purpose for landing on a situation were unconscious, they are still a purpose, and we created the situation.
+-
 -